michaelfeil/commonroad_motionplaner_michaelf/README.md

 ## Motion Primitives

 If you plan to follow the reference path, you might require a denser set of motion primitives to solve some scenarios.
-There are also effects on changing the duration of the motion primitive on the turning radius.
+There are also effects on changing the duration of the motion primitive on the turning radius, as shown below.

 motion primitive with a duration of 0.5 seconds / 5 steps in commonroad Axes in m/0.5s: (avg. branching factor 9.35)
 ![motion_primitves_0_5_second.jpg](/png/motion_primitves_0_5_second.jpg "motion primitive with a duration of 0.5 seconds / 5 steps in commonroad Axes in m/0.5s")